honeypathkar/VendorMitra/README.md

 Our mission is to provide vendors with the intelligence and agility needed to thrive in a competitive market, transforming data into actionable insights and fostering a supportive community.

+**Admin Account**

+Without admin account you can't approve of accounts so its needed

+* Email :- patwaji.devx@gmail.com
+* Password :- VendorMitra@2025

 ## **Key Features**

 Vendormitra is packed with features tailored to optimize vendor efficiency and profitability: